It’s My Freelanciversary!

 Yep, I totally just made up that word!

-It’s a little hard to believe but I started freelance writing (officially) last August!
+It’s a little hard to believe but I started freelance writing in August of 2017!

 It’s been a super crazy year!